12 Tools Every Remote Business Owners Needs

 5. Google Hangouts

 Google Hangouts is a communication software product.
-It allows you to connect with your team no matter your location by making video chats available through a simple link.
-If you use G Suite, your Google Calendar information is available directly within the meeting so you can easily view agenda and meeting details.
+It allows you to connect with your team no matter your location by making video calls available through a simple link.
+If you use G Suite, your Google Calendar information is available directly within the meeting.
+That way, you can easily view agenda and meeting details.

 The Basic plan starts at just $6/month, while Business and Enterprise plans are $12 and $25/month, respectively.

-Zoom allows businesses to combine video conferencing, online meeting, chat, and mobile collaboration via its centralized administration portal.
+Zoom allows businesses to combine video conferencing, online business meetings, chat, and mobile collaboration via its centralized administration portal.

-The globally distributed Zoom cloud platform delivers secure HD Voice with enterprise-class reliability and quality of service to ensure every call is perfect.
+The Zoom cloud platform delivers secure, high quality service to ensure every call is perfect.
 And, you can easily switch between voice calls and video chats without having to hang up and dial in.

 It’s free to sign up, and paid plans range from $14.99 to $19.99/month/host.